eduardhubner/BA-prism/EXPERIMENTS.md

 1. **Embedding model quality:** Qwen3-0.6B (0.6B parameters) may be insufficient to capture semantic nuances
 2. **Sample size:** 1000 texts per neuron may not capture full range of activation patterns
 3. **Inherent polysemanticity with fuzzy boundaries:** Neurons may respond to semantically related/overlapping concepts rather than distinct categories, resulting in gradual transitions between activation patterns

-### Implications for PRISM

-- Adaptive k-selection provides marginal benefit over fixed k for this dataset
-- Manual or semi-automated k-selection may be necessary for complex cases
-- The framework's description generation and scoring steps may be more robust than clustering alone

----

-## Future Work

-1. **Test with larger embedding models** (e.g., original PRISM's embedding model in second venv)
-2. **Investigate alternative clustering approaches** (hierarchical descriptions, continuous feature spaces)
-3. **Evaluate whether weak clustering impacts description quality** (do low silhouette scores correlate with poor AUC?)
-4. **Explore geometric structure** with UMAP-based clustering (preliminary tests inconclusive)

 ---